BrooklynTreasurer/BROTRE25500_pto2505_GroupA_Brooklyn-Treasurer_SDF01/README.md

 # 👋 Hi, I'm Brooklyn Treasurer

-🌱 Beginner Software Developer | 🚀 Excited to Learn & Build
+🌱 Beginner Software Developer | 🚀 Im Eager to learn,build and improve

 ---

 ## 🎯 About Me

-- 💡 I'm currently learning **GitHub and version control** before diving into coding.g
+- 💡 I'm currently studying at code space,learning about **Github and project control**
 - 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
 - 🤖 I love problem-solving and working on creative projects.
 - 🔥 Looking forward to building my first real-world application.